-When installing engineered timber as a 'floating' floor, you must leave an expansion gap around the perimeter of the room (Please refer to the Installation Requirements inside the front cover).
+When installing GrandOak flooring as a 'floating' floor, you must leave an expansion gap around the perimeter of the room (Please refer to the Installation Requirements inside the front cover).
 The floorboards must not be glued, tacked, nailed, or fixed to the subfloor in any way.

-Installations greater than the stipulated raft size (Please refer to the Installation Requirements inside the front cover) or those with separate rooms will require require compartmentalisation with the use of a moulding to provide proper expansion space.
+Installations greater than the stipulated raft size (Please refer to the Installation Requirements inside the front cover) will require compartmentalisation with the use of a moulding to provide proper expansion space.